 Dr Kelly has served as a committee member of the NIH, Center for Scientific Review as well as FDA, CDC and NIH committees on celiac disease and C. difficile infection.
 Dr Kelly is the author of more than 200 clinical and basic research book chapters, invited reviews, and peer-reviewed, original articles appearing in such journals as Infection & Immunity, American Journal of Physiology, Gastroenterology, Journal of Biological Chemistry, Journal of Clinical Investigation, New England Journal of Medicine and Lancet.

 Mitchell B. Cohen

 Dr Cohen is active in the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) where he has served as president.
-He is also active in the American Gastroenterological Association, where he has served as chair of the section on Growth Development and Nutrition.
+He is also active in the American Gastroenterological Association, where he served as chair of the section on Growth Development and Nutrition.
 He has served as a member of the Clinical Research Committee of the Cystic Fibrosis Foundation (CFFTI), and a number of NIH study sections and the National Commission on Digestive Diseases.
-He is the recipient of the 2013 Shwachman Award from the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.
+He was the recipient of the 2013 Shwachman Award from the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.